kingsdigitallab/sdlc-for-rse/README.md

 3. Line spacing is 1.5 units
 4. Boiler plate text is in black
 5. Text to be replaced is in red
+6. Terms which relate to specific project stages and roles are emphasised by bold type and are underlined.
+This alos applies to abbreviations.